Cigarette prices per state vary between $5.25 and $12.85 per pack. With 20 cigarettes per pack, this ranges between $.26 and $.64 per cigarette.

 Geographically, high cigarette prices tend to be concentrated in New York and the states north of it, which comprise the “New England” area and the upper Midwest states of Illinois, Wisconsin, and Minnesota.
 Washington, Alaska, and Hawaii also have higher than average prices but are not concentrated in a geographic area.

 The lowest prices are generally concentrated in the eastern states.
 The six lowest-priced states are Virginia, West Virginia, North Carolina, Kentucky, Tennessee, and Missouri.
 Louisiana and Alabama are also among the lowest prices for cigarettes.

-The north Rocky Mountain States, including Idaho, Wyoming, and North Dakota also have low prices and are geographically concentrated.
+The north Rocky Mountain States, including Idaho, Wyoming, and North Dakota, also have low prices and are geographically concentrated.
 In general, northern states are more likely to have higher cigarette prices than southern states.

 Cigarettes are taxed on both the federal and state levels and are subject to both state and local sales tax as well.
 The federal tax rate on cigarettes is $1.0066 per 20-pack of cigarettes.
 The average cigarette tax among states is $1.73 per 20-pack of cigarettes.
 Cigarette taxes range from $0.17 per pack in Missouri to $4.35 per pack in New York.
-Every state also has some kind of tax on non-cigarette tobacco products as well.
+Every state also has some kind of tax on non-cigarette tobacco products.